thaipham-coder/crftd-website/README.md

 This repository contains the source code and assets for the official website of Crafted Digital Agency.

+> **🚧 &nbsp;Attention: Under construction! &nbsp;🚧**<br>
+> Please be aware that we're currently hard at work, but the finish line is still a distance away.
+This means our website might not function as expected during this phase of development.

 ## Technologies Used

 The website is developed using the following technologies, frameworks, and tools: